dottedmag/ppow/README.md

 }
 ```

-Now run modd like so:
+Now run ppow like so:

 ```
-$ modd
+$ ppow
 ```

-The first time modd is run, it will run the tests of all Go modules.
+The first time ppow is run, it will run the tests of all Go modules.
 Whenever
 any file with the .go extension is modified, the "go test" command will be run
 only on the enclosing module.

 # Details

-On startup, modd looks for a file called *modd.conf* in the current directory.
+On startup, ppow looks for a file called *ppow.conf* in the current directory.
 This file has a simple but powerful syntax - one or more blocks of commands,
 each of which can be triggered on changes to files matching a set of file
 patterns.
-The *modd.conf* file is meant to be portable, and can safely be
+The *ppow.conf* file is meant to be portable, and can safely be
 checked into source repositories.
 Functionality that users will want to
 customize (like desktop notifications) is controlled through command-line
 flags.